What are cookies?

 Cookies are small text files that are saved on your computer or mobile device when you visit a website.
 Cookies are widely used to make websites run more efficiently by storing your user settings (such as your preferred language, font size and other display options) so that you don't need to specify them each time you visit a website.
 This website uses a cookie to save your language settings, meaning that your chosen language can be used for all subsequent visits (if you accept cookies) or just for your current session (if you reject them).
 In the latter case, a session cookie will be created by the website.

-The Translation Centre’s websites also use Piwik, a web analytics tool that helps us assess how people use our websites.
-To this end, Piwik also relies on cookies which are stored on your computer.
+The Translation Centre’s websites also use Europa Analytics, a corporate service of the European Commission that helps us assess how people use our websites.
+To this end, Europa Analytics also relies on cookies which are stored on your computer.

 The data generated by these cookies relates to the use of our websites (standard data on type of device used, country of origin, pages viewed and actions taken) and is anonymously compiled into analytical reports for the Translation Centre.

 You have full control over how you manage and delete cookies.
 You can delete cookies that are already saved on your computer and most browsers can be configured to reject cookies.
 To learn more, visit AboutCookies.org.